abbothca/useful-hints/git/readme_example.md

 ## Ignoring Markdown formatting

-You can tell GitHub to ignore (or escape) Markdown formatting by using \ before the Markdown character.
+You can tell GitHub to ignore (or escape) Markdown formatting by using '\' before the Markdown character.

-Let's rename \*our-new-project\* to \*our-old-project\*.

 ## Headings

 To create a heading, add one to six # symbols before your heading text.
 The number of # you use will determine the size of the heading.
+\# Heading
+# Heading

 ## Styling text

 You can indicate emphasis with bold, italic, or strikethrough text:

 bold \**some text\** or \__some text\__ - **some text**

 italic \*some text\* or \_some text\_ - *some text*

 strikethrough \~~some text\~~ - ~~some text~~

 ## Quoting text

 You can quote text with a >.

-In the words of Abraham Lincoln:
+\> Pardon my French
 > Pardon my French